rahimkhoja/the-middleman/README.md

-# middleman
+# Middle Man - Website Optimization and Caching System

-Website Optimization and Caching System
+The Middle Map website optimization and cacheing system acts as a proxy for websites.
+While being proxied, the site content gets optimizted and cached, which dramatically improves site proformance and PageSpeed score.